 Our plan has free interpreter services available to answer questions.
-You can get this document and other printed materials in Spanish or other languages or speak with someone about this information in other languages, for free.
+You can get this document and other printed materials in Spanish or other languages, or speak with someone about this information in other languages, for free.
 We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Member Services.

-Our plan is required give female enrollees the option of direct access to a women's health specialist within the network for women's routine and preventive healthcare services.
+Our plan is required to give female enrollees the option of direct access to a women's health specialist within the network for women's routine and preventive healthcare services.

 If providers in the plan's network for a specialty are not available, it is the plan's responsibility to locate specialty providers outside the network who will provide you with the necessary care.
 In this case, you will only pay in-network cost sharing.
-If you find yourself in a situation where there are no specialists in the plan's network that cover a service you need, call the plan for information on where to go to obtain this service.
+If you find yourself in a situation where there are no specialists in the plan's network that cover a service you need, call the plan for information on where to go to obtain this service at in-network cost sharing.

-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Member Services at 866-610-2273 (TTY 711), 8 am to 8 pm, 7 days a week, from October 1 to March 31.
-(April 1 to September 30: 8 am to 8 pm, Monday to Friday, and 8 am to 6 pm, Saturday and Sunday.)
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Member Services at 833-346-9222 (TTY 711), 8 am to 8 pm, 7 days a week.
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights 1-800-368-1019 or TTY 1-800-537-7697.